Tag Archives: Harley Davidson

 The 1928BA was closely related to the racing single of the day known as a Peashooter and these too have come to be called “Peashooters”.
 They were sold by Harley Davidson as a speedy road bike to rival the sales of the Indian Prince at the time.
 Closely related to the Harley side valve ‘Pup’, the OHV version is a much rarer and faster beast.

 This particular bike has matching crank-cases but has not had its engine and gearbox rebuilt yet.
-It is being sold with the main components for these in seperate crates along with various other parts (please be aware that the carburettor displayed in the parts photographs is no longer included in this package as a much better one was located and attached to the bike as shown).
+It was sold with the main components for these in seperate crates along with various other parts (please be aware that the carburettor displayed in the parts photographs was not included in this package as a much better one was located and attached to the bike as shown).

 As can be seen, this bike has most of the difficult to locate parts already such as the switch box, front and rear stands, chromed tank plate, battery box, mudguards (fenders) and stays, ignition coil, generator, front and rear lights.
 It requires very few items to finish it off and most of them, such as the exhaust, are easily purchased.
 Some further restoration work will be required – sticky tape on the tail light is not a good look!